Advertiser Disclosure

 Air-to-ground and satellite Wi-Fi.
 Image Credit: Upgraded Points

-ATG is the same operating system used to provide Wi-Fi to your home or mobile devices.
-Your mobile device or wireless router receives and transmits radio signals through its antenna to/from ground-based cell towers, and it’s the same on an airplane.
+Air-to-ground, or ATG, is the same operating system that provides Wi-Fi to your home or mobile devices.
+Your mobile device or wireless router receives and transmits radio signals through its antenna to/from ground-based cell towers.

-An antenna is placed on the underside of an airplane’s body so that it is positioned to receive and transmit signals to/from these cell towers.
-As the airplane’s journey progresses, these signals move from one available cell tower to the next.
+An antenna on the underside of an airplane’s body receives and transmits signals to and from these cell towers.
+As the aircraft moves, these signals switch from one available cell tower to the next.

-The limitation of ATG is the lack of cell towers in remote areas of land or large expanses of water such as oceans, causing this type of connection to only be suitable for land travel, with the expectation of some black spots here and there.
+The limitation of ATG is that there are few or no cell towers in remote areas of land or large expanses of water, such as oceans.
+This makes this type of connection only suitable for land travel, with the expectation of some dead zones here and there.

 Satellite Wi-Fi

-With satellite operating systems, ground-based units transmit signals to a satellite in orbit, which then relays the signal to the airplane.
+With satellite operating systems, ground-based units transmit signals to satellites in orbit, relaying the signal to the airplane.

-This system allows for better connections where no cell tower coverage is present, such as over large expanses of water, although due to the distance the signals must travel, latency issues can be experienced which can still affect Wi-Fi speed.
+This system allows for better connections where no cell tower coverage is present, such as over large expanses of water.
+However, because of the distance the signals must travel, there can be latency issues, which can still affect Wi-Fi speed.

-Ku-Band and Ka-Band are 2 types of satellite operating systems with Ku-Band utilizing 12-18 GHz and Ka-Band 26.5-40 GHz.
-The higher the frequency, generally the higher the available bandwidth.
+Ku-Band and Ka-Band are 2 types of satellite operating systems.
+Ku-Band uses 12 to 18 GHz, and Ka-Band uses 26.5 to 40 GHz.
+The higher the frequency, generally, the higher the available bandwidth.

 Ku-Band

-Ku-Band speed is an improvement on ATG connections at around 30 to 40 Mbps; however, signals from satellites are shared with other airplanes so bandwidth reduction may occur depending on airspace concentration.
+Ku-Band speed improves on ATG connections at around 30 to 40 Mbps, but satellite signals are shared with other airplanes, so bandwidth reduction may occur depending on airspace concentration.

-Although it’s not the fastest Wi-Fi available, it is the most consistent, with hundreds of Ku-Band satellites orbiting the earth, meaning that the airplane’s antenna will be more likely to maintain a signal.
+Although it’s not the fastest Wi-Fi available, it is the most consistent.
+Hundreds of Ku-Band satellites orbit Earth, so the airplane’s antenna is more likely to maintain a signal.
 This bandwidth, when potentially split across many users, is generally not up to the job of streaming content.

-Providers such as Gogo, Panasonic, and Global Eagle Entertainment provide connectivity to airlines using Ku-Band.
+Providers such as Gogo, Panasonic, and Global Eagle Entertainment (now part of Viasat) provide connectivity to airlines using Ku-Band.

 Ka-Band

-Ka-Band provides the most advanced high-speed satellite Wi-Fi, boasting up to 80 Mbps per airplane; however, there are significantly fewer Ka-Band satellites in orbit with a smaller geographical coverage, so it’s only suitable for some airlines at present.
+Ka-Band provides the most advanced high-speed satellite Wi-Fi, boasting up to 80 Mbps per airplane.
+However, there are significantly fewer Ka-Band satellites in orbit, giving them smaller geographical coverage, so it’s only suitable for some airlines.

 JetBlue, American Airlines, and United Airlines offer high-speed Wi-Fi for routes over the contiguous U.S., whereas availability for other routes may vary.

-At present, 1,400+ commercial aircraft flying in the U.S. use Viasat’s satellite inflight Wi-Fi.
-But airlines are having to consider which provider will suit their needs (e.g., domestic U.S. route coverage versus international), with some opting for hybrid Ka-Band and Ku-Band receivers to provide widespread coverage — but of course, this comes at a cost.
+Currently, over 1,400 commercial aircraft flying in the U.S. use Viasat’s satellite inflight Wi-Fi.
+But airlines consider which provider will suit their needs (e.g., domestic U.S. route coverage versus international), with some opting for hybrid Ka-Band and Ku-Band receivers to provide widespread coverage.
+Of course, this comes at a cost.

 Onboard Wi-Fi Installation

-For satellite Wi-Fi systems, an antenna is placed within a dome-shaped container on top of the airplane.
-Over time these antennas have been designed to be more aerodynamic to produce less drag and therefore use less fuel.
+Airplane manufacturers place an antenna for satellite Wi-Fi systems within a dome-shaped container on top of the airplane.
+Over time, these antennas have been designed to be more aerodynamic, producing less drag and, therefore, using less fuel.

-Older antennas were required to face the direction of the signal and used a somewhat cumbersome gimbal to provide rotation and tilt.
-Newer antennas are streamlined and can receive and transmit signals without movement, which can save airlines tens of thousands of dollars in annual fuel reduction.
+Older antennas had to face the direction of the signal, and a somewhat cumbersome gimbal was used to provide rotation and tilt.
+Newer antennas are streamlined and can receive and transmit signals without moving, which can save airlines tens of thousands of dollars in annual fuel costs.

-For ATG systems, there are usually a couple of antennas on the underside of the aircraft, and sometimes the addition of side antennas to receive and transmit signals to/from ground cell towers.
+For ATG systems, there are usually a couple of antennas on the underside of the aircraft and sometimes side antennas to receive and transmit signals to and from ground cell towers.

-These signals are processed by an onboard modem and are distributed to passenger devices through wireless access points (WAPs), with 1 WAP required for approximately every 50 passengers.
+These signals are processed by an onboard modem and distributed to passenger devices through wireless access points, or WAPs, with 1 WAP required for approximately every 50 passengers.

 Airline Wi-Fi Availability and Fees